Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Introduction

-\cref{thm:martingale-representation} provides a martingale representation for functionals of $X_T$ in which the integrands with respect to the Brownian part and the jump part are determined explicitly.
-Its proof is given in \cref{sec:martingale-representation} by using Malliavin calculus.
-We also remark here that \cref{eq:martingale-representation} is a Clark--Ocone type formula but $f(X_T)$ is not necessarily differentiable in the Malliavin sense.
+\cref{theo:LRM-strategy} is proved in \cref{sec:LRM-strategy}.
+The main tool for the proof is a martingale representation for functionals of $X_T$ in which the integrands with respect to the Brownian part and the jump part are determined explicitly.
+Such a martingale representation is established in \cref{thm:martingale-representation} by using Malliavin calculus.

-\cref{thm:martingale-representation} extends \cite[Proposition 7]{CTV05} in which the function $f$ has a polynomial growth and $X$ satisfies a certain condition.
-A similar representation to \cref{eq:martingale-representation} in a general framework (with different assumptions from ours) can be found in the proof of \cite[Theorem 2.4]{JMP00}.
-On the other hand, when $f(X_T)$ is Malliavin differentiable then one can use the Clark--Ocone formula (see, e.g., \cite{AS15, BNLOP03, Lo04}) to obtain its explicit martingale representation.
-However, the Malliavin differentiability of $f(X_T)$ fails to hold in many contexts.
-For example, if $f(x) =\1_{[K, \infty)}(x)$ for some $K \in \R$, $X$ is of infinite variation and $X_T$ has a density satisfying a mild condition, then $f(X_T)$ is not Malliavin differentiable (see \cite[Theorem 6(b)]{La20}).